MalkiMalov/Structural-Bioinformatics/README.md

 ✨ **PI-Calculation:** The PI (Point Isoelectric) value is the point when the protein has no charge.

-✨ **Radius of Gyration:** Calculate with the root mean square distance from each atom of the protein to their centroid.
+✨ **Radius of Gyration:** The root mean square distance from each atom of the protein to their centroid.